 But it’s not really the air conditioning system itself, or even its cooling functions.

-The main problem is the refrigerant these systems have to produce the cooling we enjoy.
+The main problem is the refrigerant these systems has to produce the cooling we enjoy.

 Installed after 2010